soncd19/siddhi-io-cdc/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">operation</td>
         <td style="vertical-align: top; word-wrap: break-word">The change event operation you want to carry out.
 Possible values are 'insert', 'update' or 'delete'.
-This parameter is not case sensitive. **It is required to specify a value only when the mode is 'listening'.**<br></td>
+It is required to specify a value when the mode is 'listening'.<br>This parameter is not case sensitive.</td>
         <td style="vertical-align: top"></td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">No</td>